music-suite/music-suite/docs/src/User-Guide.md

 ## Title

 Title, subtitle etc is grouped together as a single type `Title`, thus an arbitrary number of nested titles is supported.
-The simplest way to add a title is to use the functions @[title], @[subtitle], @[subsubtitle] and so son.
+The simplest way to add a title is to use the functions [title][ref-title], [subtitle][ref-subtitle], [subsubtitle][ref-subsubtitle] and so son.

 ```haskell+music
 title "Frere Jaques" $ seq [c,d,e,c]|/4